WeblateOrg/weblate/docs/admin/config.rst

 List of automatic fixups to apply when saving the message.

-You need to provide fully-qualified path to Python class implementing the autofixer interface.
+You need to provide a fully-qualified path to the Python class implementing the autofixer interface.

 Available fixes: